 The Serif web design product suite, essentially WebPlus X5 and WebPlus Essentials, is a viable alternative to the more expensive Adobe suite.
 Particularly suited to beginners, Serif provides a range of tutorials to help budding web designers make the most of the products.
 Even if you haven’t got the Serif products, it’s worth taking a look, since many of the learning resources are generic.

 If you’re willing to spend a little money, there are a number of premium sites offering a full spectrum of courses in web design and much more.
 Membership can be paid monthly, although discounts are available if you are able to pay annually.
 Both of the cited examples offer demo videos, so you can try before you buy and see which of the videos are a better fit for your learning style.

 Lynda.com offers thousands of software and subject specific video training courses.
 Members interested in web design can access a choice of courses teaching everything from very basic information to more advanced detailed topics.

 VTC is similar to Lynda.com in that it offers a range of video tutorials covering a range of topics.
 Many are in the field of web design and development.
 In particular, you should look out for the Web Design and Development Essentials course.
 Individual courses are also available on CD, although this is a more expensive option than accessing the course material online.

 The honorable mention for all things concerned with web design simply must go to Smashing Magazine.
 It’s a visually pleasing and comprehensive resource site discussing everything from coding and design to graphics and usability.
 There are free fonts, icons, templates and a lot more besides.

 So, there you have it.
-Seven top-notch resources that will get you up and running with web design before you can say HTML.
+Seven top-notch resources about Learning Website Design, that will get you up and running with web design before you can say HTML.